FastLine

 The user can see the session status on the Report Screen:

-Generating Report While Running
+Generating a Report While Running

 You can generate a report while FastLine is running.
-This partial report is only available if the configuration parameter savePdfRunning is set to true in the config.propertiesfile.
+This partial report is only available if the configuration parameter savePdfRunning is set to true in the file config.properties.
 When this parameter is true, a button called Export as PDF will appear on the detection screen.
 You can click the button to generate the report.

 External Notification